Being over 50 years old with a heart murmur is simply not a good enough reason to avoid buying life insurance.

 Abnormal Heart Murmur: If you have a heart murmur caused by a health condition and you are managing your medical condition, you may receive a Standard Rating.

 If you have this type of heart murmur and recently were hospitalized for heart complications, you will likely receive a Sub-Standard (Table Rating).

 The level of your Table Rating will be determined by the severity of your heart condition, as well as other factors.

 Each level of a Table Rating represents approximately a 25% premium increase above the Standard Rate.

-Be aware, the chances are extremely low that you’ll be declined life insurance strictly based on your heart murmur.
+Be aware, the chances are extremely low that you’ll be declined for life insurance strictly based on your heart murmur.